PayZoll-Orgs/PayZoll-1.0.0-P2/README.md

 ## 📜 Prior Project Disclosure

 **Disclosure:**
-PayZoll has evolved through previous hackathons, including ETH India 2024 and Binance Web3 Build.
-Earlier iterations focused on EVM and Aptos with basic features and limited security.
+PayZoll has evolved through previous hackathons, including ETH India 2024 and BNB Hack Q4.
+Earlier iterations focused on EVM Chains with basic features and limited security.

 ### Stellar-Specific Enhancements for This Hackathon

-- **What’s Already Built on Stellar:**
+- **What’s Built on Stellar:**
   - **Bulk Transaction Contracts & Multi-Hop Swap:** New, secure contracts designed specifically for Stellar to optimize payroll processing and token swaps.
   - **Enhanced Frontend:** A redesigned user interface that better supports Stellar’s features and offers superior user experience.